Go to Github and sign up for a new account if you don't already have one. Don't worry, Github isn't scary! We'll walk through it together.

 gh-pages.
 Make sure you include that dash!

 gh-pages, into the new branch text box.

 Now let's make a new file.
-Click on "New File".
+Hover over "Add File" and click on "Create new file."
 You'll be taken to a new page

 You'll have the option to "Name your file..."
 Let's name it index.html

 We're also going to put in the following text into this new file:

 Now scroll down to the bottom and click "Commit new file"

 Now navigate to the following url: [github-username].github.io/[your-repo-name].
 Your repo in this case is "hello-world".
 My url is: lenagroeger.github.io/hello-world

 Congrats!
 Now you have your own website, hosted on the internet for free!

 But this is just the beginning.
 Now we have to write all the HTML and CSS to make your pages more than just a blank white page with "My New Site."
 That's what we'll do next.